gabts/eslint-config-react-native-typescript/README.md

 ## 🧙 Configuration

-Simply override any rule by assigning new settings below the extends section in your `.eslintrc` file.
+Simply override any rule by assigning new rules in your `.eslintrc` file.

 ```json
 {